 \subsubsection{Results on LUCES-MV}

-Experiments on LUCES-MV dataset (Table~\ref{table:luces_cd}) confirmed our state-of-the-art results, yet here reflectance visibly improves the results.
-Interestingly, the CD scores largely increase in comparison with DiLiGenT-MV despite a better pixel resolution: for the Bowl object, even using GT normals, the CD is above $0.3$ mm.
+Experiments on the LUCES-MV dataset (Table~\ref{table:luces_cd}) confirmed our state-of-the-art results, and here reflectance visibly improves the reconstruction.
+Interestingly, the CD scores are significantly higher in comparison with DiLiGenT-MV, despite a better pixel resolution: for the Bowl object, even using GT normals, the CD is above $0.3$ mm.
 We believe this could be due both to the sparser number of views — 12 vs 20 (Figure~\ref{fig:bowl_cd_vis} indeed shows a strong correlation between CD and visibility) or to inaccuracies in the dataset's camera calibration process.